The Call of Cthulhu Failure part 1 - The God that Failed

 In 2005, Call of Cthulhu: Dark Corners of the Earth was released on the Xbox console and re-released on the PC in 2006.
 From the time of development to release, this game went through 3 different publishers: Bethesda was the primary publisher, while 2K Games did the Xbox distribution and Ubisoft worked on the PC distribution in Europe.
 For those who don't pay attention to games and their development, that's a bad sign.
 Any time a game changes hands--be it developer, distributor, or publisher--visions about how the game should function clash.
 Any time a game takes more than 3 years (this took 6) to develop is also typically a bad sign as it indicates that there are issues in development or changes that need to be made.
 It's not always a nail in the coffin, however, as Resident Evil 4, also a strong Lovecraftian entry, took a while to be made itself and is regarded as one of the best games ever.

 Nonetheless, the cards were stacked against Dark Corners of the Earth, but if you were to go on Metacritic right now and look at the overall score for Call of Cthulhu: DCotE, you might think that this was another Resident Evil 4-type game that was able to escape the tribulations of game development.
 Well, much like Lovecraft, I've taken my time getting to the point of my essay, but I'm here to say: Call of Cthulhu: Dark Corners of the Earth is a bad game.
 Regardless of when it was released, what context you put it in, and the benefit of the doubt you might give it, Dark Corners of the Earth is deeply flawed and not fun enough to make up for it.
-Having put in a number of hours into that game for some YouTube videos, I feel I've done my time enough to make a judgement on the quality of the game.
+Having put in a number of hours into that game for some YouTube videos, I feel I've done my time enough to make a judgment on the quality of the game.

 Silent Hill 1